XGovFormBuilder/digital-form-builder/docs/runner/exit.md

 Depending on which `exitOptions.format` is configured for the form, the format the users' answers are in will be different.

-With both formats, the request body will always include `exitState`.
+With both formats, the request body will always include `exitState` and `formPath`, which is the form's id.

 ```json5
 {